godaddy/engineering/_posts/2018-06-06-cicd-best-practices.md

 ### You should use declarative pipeline

-Declarative configuration tells a system what to do, but not how do do it, shifting a lot of complexity to the system.
+Declarative configuration tells a system what to do, but not how to do it, shifting a lot of complexity to the system.
 Examples you may be familiar with include:
 - Kubernetes, which uses configuration files to indicate how many instances an application needs, leaving the details of creating them to Kubernetes